Download the webinar presentation by clicking on the download button below the title of this article.

 There are no legal requirements or licenses specific to introducers in the financial industry.
 However, due to the increased requirements on financial institutions (Code of Conduct, duties, etc. towards their clients), many compliance officers have set internal requirements whereby introducers should be licensed.
 This ensures the organization minimise its risk of on boarding clients that breach AML rules and regulations.

-- Fixed finder fee?
+- Is there a fixed finder fee?

 What are the duties involved?